 United Women in Faith Reading Program

-The Reading Program is a cherished United Women in Faith (United Methodist Women) tradition that encourages us to read some excellent books that promote the priorities of UWF.
+The Reading Program is a cherished United Women in Faith tradition that encourages us to read some excellent books that promote the priorities of UWF.
 It brings together members in mission as they explore, share and discuss the books.
 The books are grouped into categories as follows:

 • Education for Mission